dixon629/cardemo/README.md

 version 7.3

 ##Switch 3d model
-There are 3 models: GLA , AMG and GLA concept model, can click to switch model.
+There are 3 models: GLA , AMG and GLA concept model,click  button to switch model.

 ##Mutliple color support
-Click blue button can update the model color to blue, it's easy to support more colors.
+Click blue button to update the model color to blue, it's easy to support more colors.
-Click origin button can reset the model color.
+Click origin button to reset the model color.

 ##Rotate
 Click rotate button to rotate model